asmith0713/prastha-frontend/README.md

 # Prastha Frontend

 Prastha is a lightweight thread hub for pop-up community coordination.
-Users can spin up a thread, invite others, exchange short messages, and send alert cards when plans change.
+Users can spin up a thread, invite others, exchange short messages, trade gossips, and send alert cards when plans change.
 Nothing beyond that—no gamification or feeds we haven’t built yet.
-The UI you see is exactly what ships: thread creation, membership requests, chat, minimal analytics, and admin-only delete controls.
+The UI you see is exactly what ships: thread creation, membership requests, chat, gossip board, minimal analytics, and admin-only delete controls.

 This frontend is a collaborative effort by **asmith0713** and **Niteesh206**, forked from [Niteesh206/event-thread-frontend](https://github.com/Niteesh206/event-thread-frontend).